Skip to main content

 • Application Status Portal: Upon submitting an application, applicants are automatically enrolled in the Application Status Portal.

-• New Student Portal: After students confirm and pay their deposit, the Application Status Portal transforms into the New Student Portal.
+• Admitted Student Portal: After students confirm and pay their deposit, the Application Status Portal transforms into the New Student Portal.
 This portal provides additional checklist items to prepare for orientation, enrollment, and general financial documents

 • Current Student Portal: Beginning at orientation, students will use the self-service/new student portal, which is used to register for classes, track grades, order transcripts, view updated financial aid statements, and access external systems such as ERezLife, Practice Room Reservations, Nelnet (for payments), and other important resources.